$L^p$ cohomology and Hodge decomposition for ALE manifolds: Weighted Sobolev spaces and decay of harmonic forms

 and

 Then, for $k\in \N$, $k\geq 1$, the Sobolev spaces $W_\delta^{k,p}(\R^n)$ and $W'^{k,p}_\delta(\R^n_*)$ are defined as using the norms

 and

 \end{definition} If $M$ is ALE, then using coordinate systems at infinity and a smooth weight function which agrees with $\sigma$ in the coordinate neighbourhoods, one can define weighted Sobolev spaces $W^{k,p}_\delta$ on $M$.
-Their definition is independent of the chosen coordinates and the chosen weight function.
-One can also define weighted Sobolev spaces $W^{k,p}_\delta(\Lambda^*M)$ since the fiber bundle $\Lambda^*M$ can be trivialized at infinity and one can thus look at the regularity componentwise.
+Because we require any asymptotic chart $\phi$ to fulfill the condition $\phi^*g_{eucl}-g\in \mathcal{O}_k(r^{-\tau-k})$ for all $k\in \N$, the definition of the weighted Sobolev spaces is independent of the chosen coordinates and the chosen weight function.
+One can also define weighted Sobolev spaces $W^{k,p}_\delta(\Lambda^*M)$ since the vector bundle $\Lambda^*M$ can be trivialized at infinity and one can thus look at the regularity componentwise.
 These weigthed Sobolev spaces satisfy properties that are analogous to classical properties of the usual Sobolev spaces on $\R^n$, for instance Sobolev embeddings, Rellich compactness theorem, etc. See \cite{Bar86} for more details.
-For the moment, we limit ourselves to point out the following regularity result, which is a consequence of the Sobolev embeddings:
+For the moment, we limit ourselves to point out the following regularity result, which is a consequence of the Sobolev embeddings (see \cite[Equation (1.10)]{Bar86}):

 \begin{proposition} Let $M$ be ALE, $\delta\in \R$ and $p\in (1,\infty)$.
 Let $\omega \in W^{k,p}_\delta(\Lambda^*M)$ for all $k\in \N$, then $\omega=o_\infty(r^\delta)$.

 \end{proposition} Recall from \cite[Def.
 1.5]{Bar86} and \cite[Def.
 1.5]{KP} the notion of operator {\em asymptotic to the Euclidean Laplacian or to the Euclidean Dirac operator}.
 We won't write down explictly the definition (it is quite intuitive) but the main examples are as follows: if $M$ is ALE then the Hodge-De Rham Laplacian is asymptotic to the Euclidean Hodge Laplacian $\Delta_{\R^n}$, while $\mathcal{D}:=d+d^*$ acting on $\Lambda^*M$ is asymptotic to the Euclidean Dirac operator $\mathcal{D}_{\R^n}=d_{\R^n}+d_{\R^n}^*$.
 If $M$ is ALE of order $\tau$, then this implies that for any $k\geq 2$, $\delta\in \R$ and $p\in (1,\infty)$,